Vrend/urbit-go/README.md

 Begin by spinning up a fakezod

-You will need to clone the urbit repository from github here: https://github.com/urbit/urbit
+You will need to clone the urbit repository from github here: https://github.com/urbit/urbit You will also need to clone the landscape repository from github here: https://github.com/tloncorp/landscape

 For the sake of this installation, this cloned repo is referred to as 'urbit-git'

 ### Creating the base desk

-In your fakezod, create the skeleton desk by running `|merge %urbit-go our %base` and `|mount %urbit-go`
+1. In your fakezod, create the skeleton desk by running `|merge %urbit-go our %base` and `|mount %urbit-go`

-Once that is done, on the unix side, navigate to your pier and delete the contents on the 'urbit-go' folder.
-Then copy the contents of base-dev and garden-dev in urbit-git/pkg to the now-empty urbit-go folder.
-Create an app/ and gen/ folder as well.
+2. On the unix side, navigate to your pier and delete the contents on the 'urbit-go' folder
+3. Copy the contents of base-dev in urbit-git/pkg to the now-empty urbit-go folder in your fakezod
+4. Copy the contents of desk-dev in landscape-git to the urbit-go folder in your fakezod
+5. Create an app/ and gen/ folder

 ### Adding gall files